OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Marketing emails you receive from Verizon include an unsubscribe instruction (usually found at the bottom of the email) that you may use to opt out of receiving future marketing-related emails.

 You may opt out of receiving marketing-related postal mailings or prevent door-to-door marketing solicitations from Verizon by calling 1-800-VERIZON.
 You may opt out of receiving marketing-related postal mailing or prevent text message marketing by Verizon Wireless by calling 1-800-922-0204.
-You may opt out of receiving marketing-related postal mailing or prevent text message marketing by Verizon Vehicle service by calling 1-800-711-5800.
+You may opt out of receiving marketing-related postal mailing or prevent text message marketing by hum by calling 1-800-711-5800.
 Text message solicitations from Verizon also contain an "unsubscribe" feature that you can use to prevent future marketing text messages from us.
 Please note that Verizon may use bulk mail service for some marketing mailings.
 These services deliver offers to all homes in a neighborhood or zip code.
 This type of mailing will continue even if you opt out of receiving marketing-related postal mailings from Verizon.

 Information used for online advertising